nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

     systemctl stop "xroad*"
     ```

 2. Dump the local databases to be migrated.
 You can find the passwords of users `serverconf`, `messagelog` and `opmonitor` in `/etc/xroad/db.properties`.
 Notice that the versions of the local PostgreSQL client and remote PostgreSQL server must match.
+Also take into account that on a busy system the messagelog database can be quite large and therefore dump and restore can take considerable amount of time and disk space.

     ```
     pg_dump -F t -h 127.0.0.1 -p 5432 -U serverconf -f serverconf.dat serverconf
     pg_dump -F t -h 127.0.0.1 -p 5432 -U messagelog -f messagelog.dat messagelog
-    pg_dump -F t -h 127.0.0.1 -p 5432 -U opmonitor -f op-monitor.dat op-monitor
+    pg_dump -F t -h 127.0.0.1 -p 5432 -U opmonitor_admin -f op-monitor.dat op-monitor
     ```

 3. Shut down and mask local `postgresql` so it won't start when `xroad-proxy` starts.